VIDEO: Louise shows how to remove a back wheel at a recent maintenance class.

 Module 4: Gears.
 Understanding the function of gears; how to care for gears; how to make minor adjustments to gears; how to replace gear components and cables; understanding limit screws, and how and when to adjust them.

-These classes will give you the confidence and ability to care for and maintain your bike and keep cycling.
+These four modules will give you the confidence and ability to care for and maintain your bike and keep cycling.
 If you have children, it will also teach you to maintain their bikes.
 It will give you the confidence and ability to identify faults that are too complex or difficult for DIY so you know when to seek help from a bike shop or mechanic.
 With your knowledge of bike maintenance you will know what to ask for and won’t be ripped off.